triceam/LowLatencyAudio/README.md

 ## Usage

-Usage:
-1) Preload the audio asset
-    Note: Make sure to wait for phonegap deviceready event before atteptimpting to load assets
+1. Preload the audio asset - Note: Make sure to wait for phonegap deviceready event before atteptimpting to load assets
-2) Play the audio asset
+2. Play the audio asset
-3) When done, unload the audio asset
+3. When done, unload the audio asset

-API methods:
+## API methods
 preloadFX: function ( id, assetPath, success, fail)
 	params: ID - string unique ID for the audio file assetPath - the relative path to the audio asset within the www directory